JAC4861/adaptive-k-controller/README.md

 # When Task Performance Deceives: Task-Geometry Decoupling in Learnable-Curvature Hyperbolic GNNs

-This repository contains the official PyTorch implementation for the paper **"When Task Performance Deceives: Decoupling Task and Geometric Fidelity in Hyperbolic GNNs"**.
+This repository contains the official PyTorch implementation for the paper **"When Task Performance Deceives: Task-Geometry Decoupling in Learnable-Curvature Hyperbolic GNNs"**.

 ## 1. Overview

-This repository provides the code to study the "task-geometry decoupling" problem and contains an implementation of our proposed **Adaptive-K Controller** applied to Hyperbolic Graph Convolutional Networks (HGCN) [1].
+This repository provides the code to study the "task-geometry decoupling" problem and contains an implementation of our proposed **Adaptive-K Controller** applied to Hyperbolic Graph Convolutional Networks (HGCN) .

 The library allows for training and evaluation of the following methods for the **link prediction (`lp`)** task: